Tuesday, February 20, 2018 at the Mesa Arts Center

 East Valley Children’s Theater is looking for plays written by students 18 and younger!

-Submission of plays needs to be in a word document, typed and double spaced and emailed to firstname.lastname@example.org with a deadline of December 10, 2017.
+Submission of plays for our playwriting contest and festival needs to be in a word document, typed and double spaced and emailed to email@example.com with a deadline of December 10, 2017.
 Plays must be no longer than 10 minutes in length, have at least two characters, but no more than six, with a single setting.

 A cover sheet needs to include the playwright’s name, age, school attending, email address and phone number.